naoyayamamoto/angular-snippets/README.md

 | t-describe-it | Describe, It & Expect Example |
 | wat | A lightning talk by Gary Bernhardt from CodeMash 2012. ng-wat talk by Shai Reznik in 2015 |

-## Feedback

-Please send any feedback or suggestions to @Mike_BeastCode (Twitter) or create an issue on GitHub.

 ## Open Source